 Tom is now firmly established as a Star of BBC Radio.
 Following the success of the live show, Tom Wrigglesworth’s Open Return Letter to Richard Branson was commissioned for a one-off show, quickly followed by a full Radio 4 series, which transmitted in 2010.
 In the four-part series Tom Wrigglesworth’s Open Letters, Tom once again tackled consumer issues by writing to figure heads or ‘captains of industry’, and venting spleen over topics such as traffic wardens, estate agents, energy suppliers, and bank managers using real life stories to highlight the grievances people suffer at the hands of consumer stalwarts.
 The series was met with great critical acclaim, and scooped a prestigious Sony Radio Academy Award.
 A second series of Open Letters quickly followed, transmitting on Radio 4 in 2011.

-Tom has since moved onto write and star in three series of Tom Wrigglesworth’s Hang-Ups for Radio 4.
+Tom has since moved onto write and star in five series of Tom Wrigglesworth’s Hang-Ups for Radio 4.
 In the highly successful and critically acclaimed series, Tom ‘phones home to his parents for a weekly check-in, giving listeners a glimpse into his family background and the influences that have shaped his temperament, background and hang-ups.
 In recognition of its excellence the series was nominated in the Best Radio category at the international Rose D’Or Awards in 2014.
-Described by The Guardian as “a keenly observed, comical joy”, the programme continues to go from strength to strength and a fourth series transmitted in 2016.
+Described by The Guardian as “a keenly observed, comical joy”, the programme continues to go from strength to strength and the latest series is transmitting on BBC Radio 4 this Autumn.
 Tom is now busy developing the series for TV and working on other original ideas for radio.

 Tom is also a regular host of Radio 4`s Comedy Club, and has also guested on BBC Radio 4’s Loose Ends, Newsquiz, The Unbelievable Truth, The Now Show, Act Your Age, It’s Your Round, The Infinite Monkey Cage and You & Yours as well as BBC Radio 2’s Out To Lunch and Claudia Winkleman’s Arts Show.
 He has had regular guest performances on BBC 6’s Jon Richardson show and has co-presented on Richard Bacon’s Radio 5 show and The Rhod Gilbert Show on BBC Radio Wales.
 He was also a regular panellist on BBC Radio Wales comedyseries Jest a Minute, and was a regular contributor to Fanbanta.com; travelling the length and breadth of the country reporting on all things football related for their website and podcasts.